Twometer/NightcoreStudio/README.md

-# AutoNightcore
+# NightcoreStudio
-Automatically generates a Nightcore video + music for a given song.
+NightcoreStudio is a video editing software for creating Nightcore videos.

+Basically, I wanted to experiment with video generation.